-Every country has it’s unique twist and fun things to learn.
+Every country has its unique twist and fun things to learn.
 As small as it is, El Salvador in Central America also has a few fun things that every traveler might enjoy knowing.
-Below is a list of some of the most interesting and fun El Salvador facts that I learned while exploring the country with my sons and husband.
+Below is a list of some of the most interesting El Salvador fun facts that I learned while exploring the country with my sons and husband.

-1. El Salvador has a stigma around it due to the Civil war (which passed two decades ago) and it’s gangs.
-On the contrary, I have found El Salvadorians to be super friendly, kind, non-violent and most importantly the country is truly a safe place to visit.
+1. El Salvador has a stigma around it due to the Civil war (which passed two decades ago) and its gangs.
+On the contrary, I have found El Salvadorians to be super friendly, kind, non-violent and most importantly, El Salvador is truly a safe place to visit.

 3. El Salvador’s currency is the US dollar, and it’s been like that for over 10 years.
 This makes it a lot easier for travelers to pay for things without currency calculations.

 4. El Salvadorians are also called Guanacos.
 Sometimes it’s considered negative, but other times they seem to wear it with pride.

 5. El Salvador is one of the most popular surfing destinations in the world, hosting tons of surf competitions yearly.

 6. Out of all the Central American countries, it’s the only one that doesn’t have a Caribbean coastline.